dranjan/super-apollonian-cpp/HACKING.md

 implementation uses that, but circular PSFs are a perfectly valid alternative and can still lead to an excellent result.

+### Postprocessing

+Unsharp masking slightly improves the overall appearance, so that is applied by default.

 ## The Code

 In my opinion the code quality in this implementation is "decent."